enhala/eslint-plugin-tsvue/README.md

 An `eslint` plugin companion to Vue, TypeScript, and Babel. `@enhala/eslint-plugin-tsvue` allows having Vue 3 or Vue 2.7 Single File Components with `setup` and `lang="ts"`, i.e. Options API, Composition API, all at the same time, mixed and matched, in one repository, and enables proper linting of all types of Components.

 Enabling the plugin for ESLint, converts in the background SFCs with `lang="ts"` filenames to `.tsvue` extension, which then allows defining custom parsers.
+Regular JS SFCs will be processed as usuall, by [`eslint-plugin-vue`](https://eslint.vuejs.org/).
 Note: the actual files don't change in any way, this is just for ESLint and further parsing within ESLint.

 _Inspired by [mjeanroy/eslint-plugin-tsvue-sample](https://github.com/mjeanroy/eslint-plugin-tsvue-sample)._